 I tape my mouth every night (and also when I run) and it has made a huge difference to my sleep (and my running endurance).
 I sleep all through the night, and I wake up feeling refreshed rather than groggy.
-I’ve also noticed an improvement in my skin.
 It’s hard to describe, but taping up my mouth makes me feel safe and comforted, almost the same feeling that you might get from having a weighted blanket over you.
 I use a small piece of 3M Micropore tape vertically over the middle of my lips.

 WOULD YOU LIKE TO LEARN MORE?

-If you’d like to start doing yoga, meditation or breathing before bedtime, you’ll find a large library of classes available on my on-demand platform and app, including a 7-day bedtime yoga series which includes gentle stretching and Coherent Breathing, and it’s suitable for beginners.
+If you’d like to start doing yoga, meditation or breathing before bedtime, you’ll find a live and on-demand classes available on my online class platform & App, including a 7-day bedtime yoga series which includes gentle stretching and Coherent Breathing, and it’s suitable for beginners.

 If you’d like to learn more about breathing, I also offer online 1-2-1 breathing tuition where we’ll explore ways in which you can improve your breathing habits and make breathing practices part of your everyday life.